rnowling/rnowling.github.io/_posts/2025-08-19-spam-classification-fine-tuned-llm-part-iv.md

 [tokenization](/machine-learning/2025/08/17/spam-classification-fine-tuned-llm-part-ii.html) and
 [loading pretrained models](/machine-learning/2025/08/17/spam-classification-fine-tuned-llm-part-iii.html)
 using the [🤗 transformers](https://huggingface.co/docs/transformers/index) library.
-In this post, I describe how to perform training to fine tuning on a model, apply the model to perform classification, and (finally) evaluate how model performance scales with training set size.
+In this post, I describe how to perform training to fine tune a model, apply the model to perform classification, and (finally) evaluate how model performance scales with training set size.

 The [🤗 transformers](https://huggingface.co/docs/transformers/index) library uses two classes for training: